 What if I have a procedure in early January 2014, before the payment is applied?

 BCBSTX will refund any excess payment toward your deductible.
 Email firstname.lastname@example.org if you need help with that issue.

 Can my spouse or my dependents participate in this program?

-No, at this time the deductible discount program applies only to benefit-eligible employees of SMU.
-The payment will be made toward your deductible only; it will not extend to others covered on your plan.
-If both you and your spouse/dependent are benefit-eligible employees, you must both complete the screening and Health Risk Questionnaire by the deadline to qualify.
+No, the deductible discount program applies only to benefit-eligible employees of SMU.
+The payment was made toward your deductible only; it does not extend to others covered on your plan.
+If both you and your spouse/dependent are benefit-eligible employees, you must both have completed the screening and Health Risk Questionnaire by the deadline to qualify.